 Many people groan at the October displays in supermarkets across the country, however, use this as a little reminder that Christmas is just around the corner!
 The sooner you start planning, the less stress you’ll ultimately inflict upon yourself.

 As simple as it sounds, who do you need to buy for?
 Write a list and as you buy each item, cross them off.
 Everyone loves a visual to show them what they’ve achieved.
 And, if you have a forgetful nature, you’re safe in the knowledge that you’re not going to forget to buy for Great Aunt Edith.

 Do you really need to buy for 30 people?

 More often than not, we buy for the sake of buying.
 Yes, it’s a festive time of the year and as a symbol, we give presents to those we love.
 However, don’t you think it can get a bit out of hand?
 Have the conversation.
-You’ll probably find they’re thinking exactly the same thing and so perhaps you decide that you no longer buy for one another and instead just concentrate on the kids.
-We like to get together with people instead of buying presents and so will spend our hard-earned cash on a family gathering rather than presents which will soon be forgotten about.
+You’ll probably find they’re thinking exactly the same thing!
+So, perhaps you decide that you no longer buy for one another and instead just concentrate on the kids.
+We like to get together with people instead of buying presents; so why not spend our hard-earned cash on a family gathering, rather than on presents which will soon be forgotten about?

 Ask them what they want

 Have you actually asked your friends and family what they want?
 We don’t know how many times we’ve been bought something that either we already have or that is of no use to us whatsoever and if there’s no receipt in the bag, it’s devastating!